 Challenges to solve for broad adoption of air mobility

-In terms of technology, VTOL for transportation and delivery purposes will require a wide range of urban mobility solutions and digital spatial models to be implemented on the ground in addition to specific systems for operation in the air.
+In terms of technology, VTOL for transportation and delivery purposes will require a wide range of urban mobility solutions and digital spatial models to be implemented on the ground in addition to specific GIS and drones solutions for operation in the air.

 Core technologies for successful air mobility and VTOL implementation